- 1/4 cup milk

 - Place milk and bread crumbs in separate shallow bowls.
 Dip chicken in milk, then coat with crumbs.

-- In a large skillet over medium-high heat, cook chicken in butter for about 5 minutes on each side or until a meat thermometer reads 170° Remove and keep warm.
+- In a large skillet over medium-high heat, cook chicken in butter for about 5 minutes on each side or until a thermometer reads 170° Remove and keep warm.

 - Add broth to the skillet.
 Bring to a boil over medium heat; stir to loosen browned bits.
 Stir in the cream and pimientos; boil and stir for 1 minute.
 Reduce heat.
 Add the cheese, basil and pepper; cook and stir until heated through.
 Serve with chicken.
 Yield: 4 servings.